Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Experimental Evaluation

 \subsubsection{\textbf{Impact of Load Balancing (LB)}}

 We quantify the benefit of the static, offline row scheduling in Section~\ref{subsec:static-lb} by comparing FPGA latency with and without load balancing.
 Figure~\ref{fig:lb-speedup} reports speedup normalized to the \emph{no-LB} case (=1).
-Across the TU datasets, we observe consistent gains of $1.13{\times}$ to $1.24{\times}$ (mean $1.19{\times}$).
-Datasets with broader per-row nnz variance (e.g., DD, COX2) benefit the most, due to reduced PE idling and fewer BRAM-port stalls in the SpMV engines.
-As the sparse matrices in CSR format are static, the schedule incurs zero runtime overhead and requires only a small BRAM schedule table.
+Across the TU datasets, we observe consistent gains of $1.19{\times}$ on average.
+Datasets with broader per-row nnz variance (e.g., DD, COX2) benefit the most, due to reduced PE idling and fewer BRAM-port stalls.